PatriciaCB1/School_District_Analysis/README.md

 ![Revised_District_Summary](https://github.com/PatriciaCB1/School_District_Analysis/blob/main/Revised_District%20Summary.png)

 ### How is the school summary affected?
-- The only numbers in the school summary that were impacted were the numbers for Thomas High School.
+- Not surprisingly, the only numbers in the school summary that were impacted were the numbers for Thomas High School.
 - None of the other schools were impacted by our edits to the data => this means that our updates / edits were successful and the code executed properly.
 - Import to note, in our school summary we removed all 9th grade scores for THS from the counts and % passed for math, reading and overall but we did not remove the student count of 461 from our Total Students nor did we revise our calculations for Average Math Score or Average Reading Score.
 - The following significant differences were noted for Thomas High School: